 Understanding where you fall within these scores can help you decide if you want to retest or are happy with your score.
 Even a 100 point increase on your SAT composite can make a huge difference!
 West Point Admissions recommends retesting for SAT scores below 600 in Math and Verbal as well as scores below 29 composite for the ACT.

 For a deep-dive into West Point SAT/ACT scores, read our article on 5 things you should know!

-Fitness is a major part of the application process.
+Fitness is a major part of the application process and can make or break you when it comes to getting into West Point.
 The physical test, known as the Candidate Fitness Assessment, is a series of 6 exercises that you can practice before the test, and we highly recommend doing just that!
 You can calculate your estimated CFA score using our Candidate Fitness Assessment Score Calculator.

 Here are instructions for the fitness assessment.
 As you prepare for the test, understanding these max and average values will help you succeed: